Daniel-hub-es/mews_interview_2025/Analyses.md

 <img width="1023" height="595" alt="image" src="https://github.com/user-attachments/assets/3a0a6459-1347-4350-9b0a-6b9ea87d2f90" />

+- **The "Unknown" Data Gap**:

+  This category represents the single highest volume with  76 reservations and preference for ‘Early - 60 days’.
+The high prevalence of "Unknown" suggests a significant portion of guests whose profile data is missing or didn't wanted to give this type of data, a common insight to improve check-in data or to identify specific high-volume booking channels.

+- **Primary Identified Markets**:

+  - **Great Britain (GB)** prefers ‘Fully Flexible’ Rate reservation and is the leading identified nationality with 40 reservations in the table shown above, establishing it as the most important market.

+  - **Germany (DE)** and the **United States (US)** follow as the next major tiers, both contributing 26 reservations each prefering ‘Fully Flexible’ Rate.

+Across the three dimensions we can assume that the preference for Booking Rates categories is **‘Fully Flexible’**.
+The data suggests that guests prioritize cancellation security and travel agility over the discounts of the "Early" rates.

+---

-### 2) What are the typical guests who do online check-in?
+### 1) What are the typical guests who do online check-in?
 Is it somehow different when you compare reservations created across different weekdays (table `reservation`, `IsOnlineCheckin` column)?

 For this analysis, we have created a fct table called `fct__online_checkins` from the intermediate model `int__reservations_rates` joining it with `dim__calendar` table be able to make the comparasion across different weekdays in the **mart layer**: